Cheshire science corridor

 Cheshire East sits at the heart of a region that has one of the strongest science and technology clusters in the UK.
 The strength of the science sector in Cheshire East is manifested through research and education facilities, such as Jodrell Bank, and leading businesses such as AstraZeneca, Sanofi, and Waters Corporation.

-Science R&D levels are 5 times higher than the national level, with the Borough accounting for 36.9% of the region’s and 3.3% of the UK’s R&D jobs.
+Science research and development levels are 5 times higher than the national level, with the Borough accounting for 36.9% of the region’s and 3.3% of the UK’s research and development jobs.
 In particular, pharmaceutical production is 7 times higher than the national level, employing over 6000 people.

 Cheshire East Council recognises the importance of the science sector and this was reflected recently by its commitment to Alderley Park, as part of a public-private sector partnership which will develop and continue to run the park as a leader in the field of life sciences.